 Security solutions

-Based on the shared responsibility model for cloud security, cloud service providers are responsible for ensuring the security of configurations and sensitive information on the control plane side and providing key management security solutions.
-This helps you enhance the security of keys.
-The following security solutions are recommended:
+Based on the shared responsibility model for cloud security, cloud providers are responsible for securing configurations and sensitive information on the control plane and providing key management solutions.
+The following solutions are available.

 Use the Secret Store CSI driver